Tongzhou0101/ObfuNAS/README.md

 # ObfuNAS
-This is the official implementation of ObfuNAS published to ICCAD 2022
+This is the official implementation of ObfuNAS published in ICCAD 2022

 The code will be released soon...